iacgm/website/content/posts/c2bf.md

 After completing this project and doing some research, I found that the idea for this project, like any good idea, has been had several times before.
 However, while I definitely commend anyone who undertakes the important work of build X-to-Brainfuck compilers, I do think my approach sets this project apart from the others.

 Several projects (such as the one described [here](https://www.bozidarevic.com/2019/12/transpiling-c-into-brainfuck/)) exist which can translate simple commands, and even loops, but do not support things like function calls.
-The linked article even goes so far as to describe the `goto`-convention I used, but says it'd be too difficult to implement.
+The linked article even goes so far as to describe the jumping trick I used, but says it'd be too difficult to implement.

 The only ones I've found which are as complete as mine are ones which do work, but are more like emulators written in Brainfuck than transpilers.
 That is, rather than translate the code directly, they act like virtual machines, putting instructions into memory and then executing each one independently, simulating traditional memory and registers.
 [ELVM](https://github.com/shinh/elvm) is a project which targets many esolangs, but the BF implementation is essentially an emulator.
 Gregor Richards has [another project](https://esolangs.org/wiki/C2BF) which is explicitly an emulator.